Types

 Are there alternatives to council grants?

 Yes.
-If you do not qualify for a Disabled Facilities Grant, other options may still be available.
+If you do not qualify for a Disabled Facilities Grant, other options may help cover the cost.

-We outline non-council options in private grants and charities.
+We outline non-council options in detail in private grants and charities.

 Should you wait for a grant or install privately?